-The editors of University Health News have just prepared a new research-based report, Arthritis: A Guide to Diagnosis and Treatment, that can give you a better understanding of your condition … how it may affect you (or a loved one) … and your treatment options.
+The editors of University Health News have just prepared a new research-based report, Managing Arthritis, that can give you a better understanding of your condition … how it may affect you (or a loved one) … and your treatment options.
 And it can help you lead a healthier, more active and pain-free life.

 This valuable report is yours to read with our 30-day risk-free guarantee.